The first step to appreciating the subtleties of evil is to begin at the most basic level of philosophical inquiry, the

 Reprinted with permission of Douglas McManaman.

 Doug McManaman is a Deacon and a Religion and Philosophy teacher at Father Michael McGivney Catholic Academy in Markham, Ontario, Canada.
 He is the past president of the Canadian Fellowship of Catholic Scholars.
 Deacon Douglas studied Philosophy at St. Jerome's College in Waterloo, and Theology at the University of Montreal.
-He is the author of The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
+He is the author of Christ Lives!, The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
 Deacon McManaman is on the advisory board of the Catholic Education Resource Center.Copyright © 2008 Douglas McManaman

 back to top